niart/fzj_vpr/readme.md

 # Hybrid Guided VAE for Visual Place Recognition [^1]

-Ni Wang, Zihan You, Thorben, Emre
-### Abstract
-Autonomous agents such as cars, robots and drones need to precisely localize themselves in diverse environments, including in GPS-denied indoor environments.
-One approach for precise localization is visual place recognition (VPR), which estimates the place of an image based on previously seen places.
-State-of-the-art VPR models require high amounts of memory, making them unwieldy for mobile deployment, while more compact models lack robustness and generalization capabilities.
-This work overcomes these limitations for robotics using a combination of event-based vision sensors and an event-based novel guided variational autoencoder (VAE).
+This work tackles indoor VPR by using a combination of event-based vision sensors and an event-based novel guided variational autoencoder (VAE).
-The encoder part of our model is based on a spiking neural network model which is compatible with power-efficient low latency neuromorphic hardware.
+The encoder part of our model is based on an SNN model which is compatible with power-efficient low latency neuromorphic hardware.
 The VAE successfully disentangles the visual features of 16 distinct places in our new indoor VPR dataset with a classification performance comparable to other state-of-the-art approaches while, showing robust performance also under various illumination conditions.
 When tested with novel visual inputs from unknown scenes, our model can distinguish between these places, which demonstrates a high generalization capability by learning the essential features of location.
-Our compact and robust guided VAE with generalization capabilities poses a promising model for visual place recognition that can significantly enhance mobile robot navigation in known and unknown indoor environments.
 ## Aachen-Indoor-VPR: an event/RGB VPR dataset in office-like arena
 an open-source dataset for